What is Tax Shield?

 A Tax Shield is the use of taxable expense that helps a business to lower its tax liability.
 Or, we can say it is the reduction in the assessable income because of the use of allowable deductions.
 The primary objective of a tax shield is to lower the tax liability or shield income from the tax.
-Tax shields are critical when the income of a business is too high.
-The use of tax shields or taxable expenses helps to bring the taxable income down.
+These are critical when the income of a business is too high.
+The use of this shield or taxable expenses helps bring the taxable income down.

-Necessary tax shields are making charitable contributions, loan or debt, medical expenses, acquiring fixed assets, and more.
-A point to note is that mortgage or debt itself is not taxable expenses, rather the interest on a loan is a taxable expense.
+Necessary tax shields are making charitable contributions, loans or debt, medical expenses, acquiring fixed assets, etc. A point to note is that mortgage or debt itself is not a taxable expense.
+Instead, the interest on a loan is a taxable expense.
 Similarly, buying assets is not a deductible expense; instead, the depreciation and repairs thereon on that asset help to lower the taxable income.

 Types of Tax Shield

 As said above, there could be several types of tax shields – interest expenses, charitable contributions, medical expenses, and depreciation.
 Lets’ discuss them in detail:

 Interest that a company pays on a loan or debt it carries on its balance sheet is tax-deductible.
 We also call this Interest tax shield.
 The tax savings for the company is the amount of interest multiplied by the tax rate.
 For example, Company ABC has a 10% loan of $200,000, and the applicable tax rate is 20%.
 The tax shield in this case will be $4,000 (10% * $200,000 * 20%).